SynchronetBBS/sbbs/README.md

 ###Quick start

+I haven't actually tried these instructions on a clean Synchronet BBS installation, but they should work.

 - Back up your Synchronet installation
 - Shut down your BBS
 - Clone [or download an archive of](https://github.com/echicken/synchronet-web-v4/archive/master.zip) this repository to a convenient location